How to Solve Hyper-V Cannot Delete Checkpoint | 5 Solutions

 It's not a good idea to delete the .avhdx file in VM folder directly, because it may cause the checkpoint tree to fail.

-Open the Hyper-V Manager -> Select the virtual machine for which you need to remove checkpoints -> Locate the Checkpoints tab -> Right-click on the desired checkpoint -> click "Delete Checkpoint".
+Open the Hyper-V Manager -> Select the virtual machine for which you need to remove checkpoints -> Locate the Checkpoints tab -> Right-click on the desired checkpoint -> Click "Delete Checkpoint".
 If asked to confirm the action, make sure the checkpoint is correct and click "Delete" again.

 Note if you need to delete all subsequent checkpoints, right-click the earliest checkpoint and click "Delete Checkpoint Subtree".

-If you find some orphaned Hyper-V AVHDX files in the VM folder, but no snapshots on that VM, this may be because incomplete deletion or merging, you can refer to: delete Hyper-V AVHDX file without checkpoints.
+If you find some orphaned Hyper-V AVHDX files in the VM folder, but no snapshots on that VM, this may be because of incomplete deletion or merging, you can refer to: delete Hyper-V AVHDX file without checkpoints.

-Q: Hyper-V checkpoint delete vs merge
+Q: Hyper-V checkpoint delete vs merge: What are the differences?

 A checkpoint is any new change or save between the old state and the present, it stops writing to the actual disk and writes to the change disk.

-Once you are satisfied and delete the checkpoint, the changes are written back/merged to the actual disk and are write enabled again.
+Once you are satisfied and delete the checkpoint, the changes are written back/merged to the actual disk and are write-enabled again.
 Therefore, deleting a checkpoint and merging a checkpoint are actually the same thing.

 If you don't want the changes, you just need to revert them and any changes since the checkpoint will be deleted.